zxcmehran/FPGADisplay-driver/README.md

 # FPGA Display (IP Driver)

 **Quick Access: This is the IP Driver repository.
-Check [FPGADisplay-ipcore](https://github.com/zxcmehran/FPGADisplay-ipcore) repository for main IP Core files.**
+Check [FPGADisplay-ipcore](https://github.com/zxcmehran/FPGADisplay-ipcore) repository for main IP Core files.
+You might also want to see [Persian Introduction | معرفی به زبان پارسی](https://mehran.ahadi.me/projects/bsc-project/fa/).**

 It's the C Driver library used in pair with [FPGADisplay-ipcore](https://github.com/zxcmehran/FPGADisplay-ipcore) to control VGA Display.
 Its required to install the driver along main IP Core to be able to programmatically control display output.